Computationally efficient inference for latent position network models: Conclusions

 \section{Conclusions}

 In this paper, we have introduced a new methodology to perform inference on latent position models.
 Our approach specifically addresses a crucial issue: the scalability of the method with respect to the size of the network.
-By taking advantage of a discretisation of the latent space, our proposed approach is characterised by a computational complexity which is linear with respect to the number of nodes of the network.
+By taking advantage of a discretisation of the latent space, our proposed approach is characterised by a reduced computational complexity compared to the state of the art procedures.

 The framework introduced heavily relies on several important results introduced in the context of noisy MCMC.
 We have followed the core ideas of such strand of literature, and adapted the main results to the latent position model context, thereby giving theoretical guarantees for our proposed approximate method.
 In particular, our results underline the existence of a trade-off between the speed and the bias of the noisy algorithm, whereby the user can arbitrarily increase the accuracy at the expense of speed.
-One possible extension of our results would include a characterisation of the bounds proposed as the number of nodes of the network increases.
-In fact, in the current formulation, the bounds given refer to a constant network size, and are not useful in the asymptotic scenario.

 Additionally, we have proposed applications to both simulated and real datasets.
 When compared to the non-noisy algorithm, the noisy results did not show any relevant qualitative difference, yet they were obtained with a substantially smaller computing time.
+While we describe and illustrate our method in the case of binary networks, we also provide an application to Poisson weighted networks, showing that the method could be extended to other common network structures.
+The code for \texttt{NoisyLPM} is available from the public GitHub repository \textcite{noisylpm_github}.

+A limitation of our work is that it might not cope well with an increasing number of latent dimensions.
+This would imply an increase in the dimensionality of the grid, and, in turn, a much larger number of boxes.
+Similarly, introducing nodal random effects or covariates would create additional heterogeneity within any given box, thus requiring further dimensions in the latent grid.
+This would make our approach impractical.
+However, we also point out that usually covariates can change the statistical analysis by diminishing the interpretability of the latent positions, since they may be critical features of the data.